TREP-LABS/realdrip-backend/README.md

 The API is well documented using the OpenAPI Spec(Swagger) [here](https://app.swaggerhub.com/apis/Treplabs/Realdrip_Platform/1.0#/).

 ## Getting Started
-The instructions below would get you a copy of the project up and running on your local machine
+The instructions below would get the project up and running on your local machine

 ### Prerequisite
 - Git